lannashelton/ST-Arousal-System/README.md

 - After each multiple orgasm, the chance to have another one is reduced.
 - There is an orgasm combo tracker.
 If character has 5 successive orgasms non-stop, they faint from exhaustion.

-**Planned Features:**
+## Planned Features
-- Stimulation buttons for characters with a penis.
+- Stimulation buttons such as "Penis" and "Prostate" for characters with a penis.
+These options will also have their own unique orgasm dynamics.

 ## License